 Suppose we have two arrows pointing to the same target: and .
 Then the pullback of of f and g is the triple of an object and two arrows .
 The elements of this triple must meet the following requirements:

-- for every triple , there is exactly one unique arrow where , and
+- for every triple , there is exactly one unique arrow where , and .As happens so frequently in category theory, this is clearer using a diagram.

 Right back where we started, almost.
 The pullback is an equalizer; working it back shows that.